Access Control

 At the operating system level, protection encompasses several components:

-User accounts:
+- User accounts:

-Users need to identify themselves and be authenticated so the system can have assurance of the integrity of the user and apply appropriate policies to the user’s requested actions.
+- Users need to identify themselves and be authenticated so the system can have assurance of the integrity of the user and apply appropriate policies to the user’s requested actions.

-User privileges:
+- User privileges:

-Each process run by the system or by a user runs with specific privileges based on the user ID of the process that define access rights – what resources the process can and cannot access.
+- Each process run by the system or by a user runs with specific privileges based on the user ID of the process that define access rights – what resources the process can and cannot access.
 These resources are usually files, but they can also be devices or communication interfaces1.

-Scheduling:
+- Scheduling:

-The operating system is responsible for scheduling processes and may prioritize certain users for the programs they run over others.
+- The operating system is responsible for scheduling processes and may prioritize certain users for the programs they run over others.
 The scheduler allocates CPU time across all processes that are ready to run and tries to do so in a fair manner.
 Some processes may also need to run with a higher priority to service certain system events or real-time tasks effectively.
 No process should monopolize the processor, which leads to starvation among other processes.

-Quotas:
+- Quotas:

-Some operating systems also support quotas: limits on how much file system space, memory, or CPU a process is allowed to use.
+- Some operating systems also support quotas: limits on how much file system space, memory, or CPU a process is allowed to use.
 These limits must also be enforced.

-Evolution of access control needs
+The evolving need for access control needs

 Access control

-Access control is about ensuring that authorized users can do what they are permitted to do … and no more than that.
+Access control is about ensuring authorized users can do what they are permitted to do … and no more than that.
 In the real world, we rely on keys, badges, guards, and defined rules for enforcing access control: policies.
 In the computer world, we provide access control through a combination of hardware, operating systems, and policies.

 We also have environments where software provides services via a network.
-In these environments, software that receives network requests often has to implement its own policies to decide whether to carry out those requests or not.
+In these environments, software that receives network requests often has to implement its own policies to decide whether to carry out those requests.
 This includes web servers, databases, application servers, and other multi-access software.
 This environment is challenging from a security point because we no longer have centralized mechanisms or policies: it is up to each implementation to build their own.

 Access control and the operating system